johanneshighspirits/rentsplitter/README.md

 class Project < ApplicationRecord has_many :memberships
-  has_many :members, through: :memberships has_many :member_transactions
+  has_many :members, through: :memberships has_many :transfers, through: :memberships end
-  has_many :transactions, through: :member_transactions
-end

 class Membership < ApplicationRecord belongs_to :member
   belongs_to :project
+  has_many: :transfers
 end

 class Member < ApplicationRecord has_many :memberships
-  has_many :projects, through: :memberships has_many :member_transactions
+  has_many :projects, through: :memberships has_many :transfers, through: :memberships end
-  has_many :transactions, through: :member_transactions
-end

-class MemberTransactions < ApplicationRecord belongs_to :member
-  belongs_to :project
-end

-class Transaction < ApplicationRecord belongs_to :member
+class Transfer < ApplicationRecord
+  # amount, message, transferred_at
-  belongs_to :project
+  belongs_to :membership
-end
+  has_one :member, through: :memberships has_one :project, through: :memberships end

 ```